Yawning/secp256k1-voi/README.md

 - Sit and wait for Go 1.21 to come out, it seems to do better.
 - This could use a hilariously oversized table for the variable-time scalar-basepoint multiply like dcrec (512 KiB vs 60 KiB).
-- The constant time table lookup can be trivially vectorized.
 - In theory [Bernstein-Yang inversion][6] should be faster than addition chain based ones, and fiat provides a divstep implementation.
 Figure out why it is considerably (approx 2.5x) slower in practice.